What Does A Slab Basement Mean In Real Estate Content? – Learn Everything About It

 Crawlspace foundations are also recommended for flood-prone areas as well as dry conditions as moisture accumulates there.
 It is unlikely for a home with a raised crawlspace to flood.

 A concrete slab, on the other hand, is suitable for a wet but not flood-prone condition.
 In these areas, moisture is likely to build up within a crawlspace.
-A vapor barrier that lies underneath the slab prevents the growth of mold into the home.
+A vapor barrier that lies underneath the slab prevents the growth of mold in the home.

 Comparisons Between Crawlspace And Slab Foundations